KMak-Dev/Quiz_Generator-GPT-J-6B/README.md

 > Answer: Theory of Relativity.

 ## Requesting a completion
 GPT-J-6B requires immense computational power to load, hence running it on one's PC is not ideal.
 Using a secret API Key (not provided), one can input a passage and request a model-generated quiz, see `request_demo.ipynb` for example.
-The seperator `Outline:` at the end of the given passage is necessary for the model to function accordingly.
+The separator `Outline:` at the end of the given passage is necessary for the model to function accordingly.

 **URL for request:**